 - 30. This action arises under the patent laws of the United States, Title 35 of the United States Code.
 Accordingly, this Court has exclusive subject matter jurisdiction over this action under 28 U.S.C. §§ 1331 and 1338(a). - 31.
-Upon information and belief, this Court has personal jurisdiction over eHarmony in this action because eHarmony has committed acts within the Eastern District of Texas giving rise to this action and has established minimum contacts with this forum such that the exercise of jurisdiction over eHarmony would not offend traditional notions of fair play and substantial justice.
-Defendant eHarmony, directly and through subsidiaries or intermediaries (including distributors, retailers, and others), has committed and continues to commit acts of infringement in this District by, among other things, offering to sell and selling products and/or services that infringe the '282 patent. - 32.
+Upon information and belief, this Court has personal jurisdiction over Callidus in this action because Callidus has committed acts within the Eastern District of Texas giving rise to this action and has established minimum contacts with this forum such that the exercise of jurisdiction over Callidus would not offend traditional notions of fair play and substantial justice.
+Defendant Callidus, directly and through subsidiaries or intermediaries (including distributors, retailers, and others), has committed and continues to commit acts of infringement in this District by, among other things, offering to sell and selling products and/or services that infringe the '282 patent.
+Moreover, Callidus is registered to do business in the state of Texas, and has appointed CT Corporation System, 350 North St. Paul Street, Suite 2900, Dallas, TX 75201, as its agent for service of process. - 32.
 Venue is proper in this district under 28 U.S.C. §§ 1391(b), 1391(c) and 1400(b).
-On information and belief, eHarmony has transacted business in the Eastern District of Texas and has committed acts of direct and indirect infringement in the Eastern District of Texas.
+Defendant Callidus is registered to do business in Texas, and upon information and belief, has transacted business in the Eastern District of Texas and has committed acts of direct and indirect infringement in the Eastern District of Texas.